MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 When a hardware station is used to support sharing of peripherals between multiple POS clients, only cash drawers, receipt printers, and payment terminals should be used.
 You can't directly connect stand-alone bar code scanners, MSRs, line displays, scales, or other devices.
 Otherwise, conflicts will occur when multiple POS devices try to claim those peripherals at the same time.
 Here is how conflicts are managed for supported devices:

 -   **Cash drawer** – The cash drawer is opened via an event that is sent to the device.
-Problems can occur if a cash drawer is called while the drawer is already open.
-When using a cash drawer in a shared hardware station configuration, the cash drawer should be set to **Shared** in the hardware profile.
+Issues can occur if a cash drawer is called while the drawer is already open.
+A cash drawer that is used in a shared hardware station configuration should be set to **Shared** in the hardware profile.
 This setting prevents the POS from checking whether the cash drawer is already open when it sends open commands.
 -   **Receipt printer** – If two receipt printing commands are sent to the hardware station at the same time, one of the commands can be lost, depending on the device.
 Some devices have internal memory or pooling that can prevent this issue.
 If a print command isn't successful, the cashier receives an error message and can retry the print command from the POS.
 -   **Payment terminal** – If a cashier tries to tender a transaction on a payment terminal that is already being used, a message notifies the cashier that the terminal is being used and asks the cashier to try again later.
 Usually, cashiers can see that a terminal is already being used and will wait until the other transaction is completed before they try to tender again.